 From there, it continues!
 Angelenos will get a taste of life in the L.A.
 River from Andrew Wilcox’s Stalking Carp, while historians will be unable to deny the power of the legendary Luis Rodriguez’s How Xican@s Are the Makeweight of Los Angeles’s Past, Present, and Future.

-In true L.A. style, the book will refresh the reader’s imagination of the metropolis one fantastic intersection at a time.
+In true L.A. fashion, the book will refresh the reader’s imagination of the metropolis, one fantastic intersection at a time.
 For this, it gets The L.A.
 Storyteller’s full approval.